-Carbs play a key role for bodybuilders giving them the energy they need for their training.
-A good goal is to aim for 40% of daily calories from carbs, which on a 2500 calories diet is 245g.
+Carbs play a key role by giving you the energy needed for training.
+A good goal is to aim for 40% of daily calories from carbs, which on a 2500 calories diet is 250g.

-Carbs often get a bad rep in the health and fitness community because unlike protein and fat, our body does not require them for any bodily functions.
-However, carbs do play a key role in athletic performance which is critical for bodybuilders.
+Carbs often get a bad rep in the health and fitness community because, unlike protein and fat, our body does not require them for any bodily functions.
+However, carbs do play a key role in athletic performance, which is critical for anyone who works out.

 Consuming enough carbs, especially around our training sessions, will ensure we have the energy we need to perform at our best and see the physical results we are looking for.

-I put together a list of all the cheap bodybuilding carbs that are still healthy for you but won’t break the bank.
-Check it out.
+Note: I put together a list of all the cheap bodybuilding carbs that are still healthy for you but won’t break the bank.

 Fat plays a key role in keeping our body functioning, in particular for things such as hormone regulation and nutrient absorption.
-Keeping about 30% of our calories from fat, which on a 2500 calorie diet is 84g, will ensure as bodybuilders we both look and feel our best.
+Keeping about 30% of our calories from fat, which on a 2500 calorie diet is 83g, will ensure we both look and feel our best.